Giving references: 8 tips to avoid pitfalls

 1. Obtain signed consent of the former employee before sharing information.

 2. Never say anything you cannot factually back up with evidence.
+If an employee’s behaviour or performance is misrepresented, they could have grounds for a legal claim of defamation.

 5. Don’t answer questions you are uncomfortable answering.